mbledek/IFPILM/README.md

 - Console output describing per-file analysis (prints “I think it's a Hall engine!” or “I think it's a PPT engine!”, thrust/impulse values, and error statistics).

 - Interactive plots shown via matplotlib.pyplot.show() if enable_plot = True.
 (Important) the script does not save plots to disk by default (unlike daily.py).

+# Thanks!

+Thanks to the amazing team at IFPILM (IPPLM) for hosting me and helping me create this code!